skapral/poetryclub/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/ny3rmbdxubkbqmm2/branch/master?svg=true)](https://ci.appveyor.com/project/skapral/poetryclub/branch/master)
 [![Codecov](https://codecov.io/gh/skapral/poetryclub/branch/master/graph/badge.svg)](https://codecov.io/gh/skapral/poetryclub)

-Poetry Club is a web service for community of creative people, where each member can expect a support from the others.
+Poetry Club is a web service for community of creative people, united by common idea, where each member can expect a support from the others.

 ## How it works

-Each community, hosted by Poetry Club, has one administrator and arbitrary number of members.
+Community, hosted by Poetry Club, has one administrator and arbitrary number of members.
 Each member (including the admin) has following responsibilities to the community:

 1. Once a month they must publish some contribution.